tytydraco/yessleep/out/There_are_mysterious_disappearances_happening_in_the_park_I_work_at.md

 I go outside, and lock up the gates to the entrance of the fire tower.

 I hear a loud, ear shattering screech.
-I sounded as if a car tyre was rubbing against tar.
+It sounded as if a car tyre was rubbing against tar.
 I dash to the camera feed.
 Nothing, just a few campers, the occasional night-time hikers.
 Nothing out of the ordinary.

 Suddenly, static from the radio.